zigotica/active-app-qmk-layer-updater/readme.md

 ## Why

-My [z12 micropad](https://github.com/zigotica/mechanical-keyboards/tree/main/z12) uses 4 layers: vim, browser, figma and terminal (default).
-I wanted to change layer automatically depending on the main app running in OSX.
-More often than not, when working in Figma I wanted to zoom using the right encoder, but I had the default layer active, the encoder would scroll instead.
-This script fixes this kind of issues.
+My [z12 micropad](https://github.com/zigotica/mechanical-keyboards/tree/main/z12) uses 4 layers: vim, browser, figma and default.
+Encoders do different things on each layer.
+More often than not, when working in Figma I wanted to zoom using the right encoder, but if I had the default layer active, the encoder would scroll instead.
+This script fixes this kind of issues, alows me to change layer automatically depending on the main app running in OSX, forgetting about having to manually switch the layer myself.

 ## Dependencies